- Some CEOs exercise their power to dictate priorities by virtue of possessing the Highest Paid Person’s Opinion.

 “Every man shall have an equal vote in affairs of moment. “

-- Unlike product peeps, CEOs can distribute resource, or not, as they see fit.
+- Unlike product peeps, CEOs can distribute resources, or not, as they see fit.

 Also according to the 1st Article of the Pirate Code:

 “He shall have an equal title to the fresh provisions or strong liquors at any time seized, and shall use them at pleasure unless a scarcity makes it necessary for the common good that a retrenchment may be voted.”

 - Certain CEOs have been known to hoist funds based on their version of the truth.

 According to the 2nd Article of the Pirate Code:

 “But if they defraud the company to the value of even one dollar in plate, jewels, or money, they shall be marooned.
 If any man rob another, he shall have his nose and ears slit, and be put ashore where he shall be sure to encounter hardships.”

 - Aggressively sales-focused CEOs sometimes gamble in the form of promising extremely tight deadlines that the dev teams have to keep.

 According to the 4th Article of the Pirate Code: